mgleeming/isotopeEnrichment/README.md

       --fwhmLim FWHMLIM     If specified, peptides with a FWHM greater than this value will be ignored.

-# Enrichment Calculations
+# Enrichment Calculations (isotopeEnrichment.R & IsoCorrectoR::IsoCorrection())

+**A function to optimize peptide isotopolog intensities and transform them into IsoCorrectoR input files**

 The isotopeEnrichment.R function arranges peptides into the required input files for natural isotopic abundance (NIA) correction and subsequent mean enrichment calculation.
-The caluclations are performed using the IsoCorrectoR R package:
+The calculations are performed using the IsoCorrectoR R package:

 *Heinrich, P., Kohler, C., Ellmann, L., Kuerner, P., Spang, R., Oefner, P. J., and Dettmer, K. (2018).
 Correcting for natural isotope abundance and tracer impurity in MS-, MS/MS- and high-resolution-multiple-tracer-data from stable isotope labeling experiments with IsoCorrectoR.
 Sci.
 Rep. 8.*

+This function allows users to grab the output "intensities.tsv" table from isotopeEnrichment.py and transform it into the correct input format for IsoCorrectoR while selecting and optimal number of isotopolog peaks per peptide entry.
+Optimization of the isotopolog number relies on estimating first how many isotopologs can be expected from the atomic composition of each peptide and their natural isotopic abundance and secondly from the labelling percentage in soluble amino acid pools and the number of labelled amino acid residues in each peptide sequence.

     ## preparing results files for correction

-    IsEnr <- isotopeEnrichment(PyResultsDir = "result.dat", returnCSV = T, verbose = T)
+    IsEnr <- isotopeEnrichment(PyResultsDir = "intensities.tsv",
+                               returnCSV = T,
+                               verbose = T,
+                               rmIsotopologs = 0,
+                               OptimizeIsotopologNr = T,
+                               files2correct = list.files(path = ".", pattern = "Norm_Factor"),
+                               AA4correction = c("Serine", "Glycine"),
+                               AAinterprtFileDir = "AminoAcidNames2SingleLetters.csv",
+                               ElementalFileDir = "ElementFile.csv",
+                               ProtPTMs = c("OX", "AC"),
+                               LabelledSamplesNr = 6)

     ## performing NIA correction and mean enrichment calculation

-    library(IsoCorrectoR)

     Enrichment <- IsoCorrectoR::IsoCorrection(MeasurementFile = "MeasurementFile.csv",
                                               ElementFile = "ElementFile.csv",